-- The Development Parcel shall include Required Uses as defined in the Introduction section and further described in the Development Parcel Description section above. - ii.
-Promote a vibrant, walkable, and pedestrian-friendly neighborhood character, as demonstrated through a high level of streetscape design, including building features that directly link to the sidewalk level, and a high degree of visual continuity along street corridors: - iii.
-Complement the existing neighborhood and the commercial corridors; - iv.
-Achieve architecture that is of the highest design qualities and standards, which further reflects the significance of the Development Parcel, complementing the neighborhood character while accommodating necessary uses; - v.
-Provide a development plan that has minimal impact on the environment and achieves higher levels of sustainability than required by DOEE pursuant to Applicable Law as articulated in the "Sustainability and Green Building" sub-section of the "Common Requirements" section; and - vi.
-Include an appropriate amount of parking that reflects the Development Parcel's proximity to a Metrorail station and other transportation infrastructure.
+- Promote a vibrant, walkable, and pedestrian-friendly neighborhood character, as demonstrated through a high level of streetscape design, including building features that directly link to the sidewalk level, and a high degree of visual continuity along street corridors; - ii.
+Complement the existing neighborhood and the commercial corridors; - iii.
+Achieve architecture that is of the highest design qualities and standards, which further reflects the significance of the site, complementing the neighborhood character while accommodating necessary uses; - iv.
+Provide a development plan that has minimal impact on the environment and achieves higher levels of sustainability than required by DOEE pursuant to Applicable Law as articulated in the "Sustainability and Green Building" sub-section of the "Common Requirements" section; - v.
+Include an appropriate amount of parking that reflects Engine Company 3's needs as well as the Development Parcels' proximity to a Metrorail station and other transportation infrastructure; and - vi.
+Identify a location for the Temporary Fire Station (if applicable) that does not rely on any existing, active fire stations.